james-stevens/handshake-volume-resolver/README.md

 # A Universal DNS Resolver of ICANN & Web3 Names

-This contsiner providers a high volume ICANN, Handshake & ETH aware DNS Resolver and authoritative ROOT server, with resolver/authoritative queries separated based on the `RD` bit flag.
+This container providers a high volume native ICANN, Handshake & ETH aware DNS Resolver and authoritative ROOT server, with resolver/authoritative queries separated based on the `RD` bit flag.

-This container resolves all queries itself, relying on one or more Handshake Full Nodes to provide authoritative answers to Handshake ROOT queries and acts as an ICANN ROOT Secondary, so internall it keep a live copy of the ICANN ROOT zone, so can answer authoritative ICANN ROOT.
+This container resolves all queries itself, relying on one or more Handshake Full Nodes to provide authoritative answers to Handshake ROOT queries and acts as an ICANN ROOT Secondary, so internally it keep a live copy of the ICANN ROOT zone, to get authoritative ICANN ROOT answers.

-You are required to run one or more [Handshake Nodes](https://github.com/james-stevens/handshake-full-node) to provide the Handshake resolution.
+You are required to run one or more [Handshake Nodes](https://github.com/james-stevens/handshake-full-node) to provide the Handshake ROOT zone name resolution.
+You you are not running my `hsd` container, will need to map the `hsd` authoritative port (`5349`) to appear as port `53`.

-This container also provides a binary DoH service on port `80` that can be used in a prowser if fronted with a TLS proxy, like `nginx`.
+This container also provides a binary DoH service on port `80` that can be used in a browser, when fronted with a TLS proxy, like `nginx`.

 This container runs a "prefer ICANN" model.
 This means, if the same TLD exists in ICANN and Handshake, the ICANN TLD will be used.